 Societies standing at the lower rungs of the caste, particularly the people of the Dalit community, are treated extremely degradingly.

 Meanwhile, the share of Dalits in India’s population is about 16%, and the almost three thousand years old caste system is one of the biggest evils of Indian society.

 The Maintenance and Welfare of Parents and Senior Citizens Act, 2007

-The majority of old persons have no certain income, they need special care and support manly or physically all rising the extra pressure on the children.
+The majority of old people have no certain income, and they need special care and support mentally and physically all rising extra pressure on the children.
 The children start ignoring their parents’ constitutional rights guaranteed under articles 15, and 21.
-Reaching to a certain age the feeling of isolation and insecurity comes to the mind.
+Reaching to a certain age the feeling of isolation and insecurity comes to mind.

 So it is a collective responsibility of the government, people, and society to provide economic and social security along with healthcare and protection of life and property to the aged people.